bvr/bvr.github.io/_posts/2024-05-12-list-allutils.md

   - natatime
   - partition_by
 ---
 The functional approach to programming leads to extensive list processing.
-In perl, there are several modules that offer all kinds of utilities to do that efficiently, like [List::Util][1] or[List::MoreUtils][2].
+In perl, there are several modules that offer all kinds of utilities to do that efficiently, like [List::Util][1] or [List::MoreUtils][2].
 Since I started using them, I wished there was one solution that includes all of them, so I don't have to always look where it is.
-Probably out of same sentiment the [List::AllUtils][3] was created.
+Probably out of the same sentiment the [List::AllUtils][3] was created.

 It is well worth reading the documentation to at least have an idea of what is available.
-Here are my favorites:
+Here are my favorites.

 ## Aggregators